raelgc/scudcloud/README.md

 # First Run

-In the first run, you'll see a dialog asking for your Identifier.
+In the first run, you'll see a dialog asking for your `Identifier`.

-Identifier is your Slack subdomain without the `.slack.com` part.
+`Identifier` is your Slack subdomain without the `.slack.com` part.

 By example: my test domain is `raelcunha.slack.com`.
-So, my identifier is `raelcunha`.
+So, my `Identifier` is `raelcunha`.

-Enter this value in the Identifier input dialog.
+Enter this value in the `Identifier` input dialog.

 # Screenshots